aler9/gst-darknet/README.md

 ![](README.gif)

 gst-darknet is a GStreamer plugin that allows to use [Darknet](https://github.com/AlexeyAB/darknet) (neural network framework) inside GStreamer, to perform object detection against files or real-time streams.
-For instance, the video above was generated with this command:
+For instance, the video above was generated with the following command:
 ```
 gst-launch-1.0 \
 filesrc location=test.mp4 ! decodebin ! videoconvert \